Pennsylvania Council of the Blind

 The President is the principal administrative officer of the Council.
 In this capacity the President’s duties shall consist of:

-2. Supervising the Executive Director of the Pennsylvania Council of the Blind and acting as liaison between the Executive Director and the Board of Directors.
+- Supervising the administrative operation of the Pennsylvania Council of the Blind and acting as liaison between the office administration and the Board of Directors.

 Each Vice President, in the order of his/her title, shall perform the duties of the President upon the death, resignation, inability to serve, or absence of the President.